Shlomi-Lantser/custom-nginx-proj/infrastructure/modules/aks/README.md

 ## Notes

 - Ensure that the necessary Azure permissions are granted for Terraform to provision AKS and deploy Helm charts.
-- If deploying GitHub Actions Runners, the provided PAT must have the `repo` and `admin:org` scopes.
 - Secret rotation requires the Key Vault Secrets Provider feature to be enabled.

 ---